ravdy/RTP-03/class_notes/class-3.md

 as we are setting up jenkins on docker we should install docker also we are exposing jenkins to external using nginx port number 4000

 1. run jenkins post-install.sh file to setup docker, and docker compose
-2. to provision jenkins and nginx as a container we should have docker-compose and nginx.conf files. clone this from rtp-03
+2. to provision jenkins and nginx as a container we should have docker-compose and nginx.conf files.
 3. run docker-compose up
   ```sh
    docker-compose up -d
    ```